mattmanb/monkey-interpreter/README.md

-# monkey-interpreter
-Writing an Interpreter in Go - by Thorston Ball
+# This is the README for MY implementation of an interpreter for the `Monkey` programming language in Go